RaulSoftDev/Space-Chronicles/README.md

 # Scavengers
-"Space Invaders" arcade like shooter inspired by 90s TV series "Scavengers" for PC made in Unity Engine
+"Space Invaders" arcade like shooter for Android made in Unity 3D Engine